camilasp/camilasp/README.md

 ### Hi there 🙋‍♀️

-<p>My name is Camila Polo and I'm a brazilian woman who is very curious about technology 💻.</p>
+<p>My name is Camila Polo and I'm very curious about technology.💻 </p>

-<p> I would actually say that I'm curious about a bunch of stuff and this is probably why I'm always studying something new 🤭.</p>
+<p> I would actually say that I'm curious about a bunch of stuff and this is probably why I'm always studying something new. 🤭</p>

 <p>I decided to transition to a career in technology and to achieve this goal, I've been studying Systems Analysis and Development at University since the beginning of 2021, as well as doing other courses online.</p>